How to Become Communication Engineer

 Can you imagine your life without any communication channel?
 Of Course not!

-A communication engineer is one who designs and implements systems that allow us to communicate efficiently and effectively.
+A communication engineer designs and implements systems that allow us to communicate efficiently and effectively.
 This includes everything from telephone networks to computer networks and radio communications.

 Communication Engineers work with computers, networks, routers, modems, switches, satellites, and other communication devices.
-Therefore, they work in close coordination with multi-sectoral engineers and scientists to design and build equipment that allows information to travel over long distances.
+Therefore, they work closely with multi-sectoral engineers and scientists to design and build equipment that allows information to travel long distances.

 This field of profession includes designing hardware, software, firmware, and networking protocols.
-Additionally, it also demands a proficiency skill set in radio frequency (RF) and microwave technologies, fibre optics, wireless networking, and digital signal processing.
+It also demands a proficiency skill set in radio frequency (RF) and microwave technologies, fibre optics, wireless networking, and digital signal processing.

-To become a communication engineer, you will have to earn a minimum of four years (8 semesters) Bachelor of Communication Engineering degrees.
-A Bachelor of Communication Engineering normally is offered as a Bachelor of Electronics and Communication Engineering.
+To become a communication engineer, you must earn a minimum of four years (8 semesters) Bachelor of Communication Engineering degree.
+A Bachelor of Communication Engineering is typically offered as a Bachelor of Electronics and Communication Engineering.

 What Are the Roles and Responsibilities of a Communication Engineer?